sahol09/CMPN202-Operating-Systems-Coursework/Weekly-Journal/Week3.md

 System monitoring allows administrators to answer critical operational questions:

 - Is the system under heavy load?
 - Which processes are consuming the most resources?
 - Is the server operating within safe limits?

-Linux provides several built-in monitoring tools that allow administrators to evaluate system health without installing additional software.
+Linux provides powerful built-in tools that enable detailed performance analysis without additional software.

 ---